 For more information, see Practice note, Financial crisis management arrangements (www.practicallaw.com/8-504-5141).

 The FS Act transferred the FSA's current regulatory responsibility for settlement systems and recognised clearing houses (RCHs) to the BoE.
-These functions will sit alongside the BoE's existing responsibilities for payment systems oversight.
+These functions sit alongside the BoE's responsibilities for payment systems oversight introduced by the Banking Act 2009.
 The BoE refers to clearing houses, settlement systems and payment systems collectively as financial market infrastructures (FMIs)

 For more information, see Practice note, Bank of England regulation of FMIs (www.practicallaw.com/4-504-8896).